LukeAFullard/script2stlite/README.md

 This allows you to easily share or deploy your Streamlit apps as static web pages without needing a Python backend server.

 This project was created to easily allow **existing** streamlit apps to be converted to stlite web apps.
 Another GREAT way to generate stlite web apps is using [https://edit.share.stlite.net/](https://edit.share.stlite.net/)

+The creator of stlite and edit.share.stlite.net/ is [Yuichiro Tachibana (whitphx))](https://github.com/whitphx/stlite)

 ## Features